bpamos/tfmodule-aws-redis-enterprise-aa-demo/README.md

     terraform apply
     # Enter a value: yes
     # can take around 10 minutes to provision cluster
+    # then the memtier-benchmark cmds will run.
     ```
-5. After a successful run there should be outputs showing the FQDN of your RE cluster and the username and password. (*you may need to scroll up a little*)
+5. After a successful run there should be outputs showing the FQDNs of your RE clusters and the username and password. (*you may need to scroll up a little*)
  - example output:
  ```
  Outputs: